 How is the injection performed?

 Three hyaluronic acid products are currently available in the United States: naturally occurring hyaluronan (Hyalgan), sodium hyaluronate (Supartz), and synthetic hylan G-F 20 (Synvisc).
 The recommended injection schedule is one injection per week for five weeks for Hyalgan and Supartz, and one injection per week for three weeks for Synvisc.
-Repeat courses of viscosupplementation can be performed after six months if the patients experience positive results.
+Repeat courses of viscosupplementation can be performed after six months, if the patients experience positive results.

-Oral use of hyaluronan has recently been suggested and its effectiveness is currently being tested in preliminary clinical studies.
+Oral use of hyaluronan has recently been suggested, and its effectiveness is currently being tested in preliminary clinical studies.

-Potential Risks of hyaluronic acid injections
+Potential Risks of Hyaluronic Acid Injections

 Potential complications include risk of infection at the injection site, which could be very serious if it goes directly into the ankle joint.
-Besides the inherent danger, history of infection is a contraindication for certain procedures like ankle replacement.
-Other reasons patients think twice about the procedure are the expense and the short term nature of the effects.
-Results vary from person to person and typically last from two to six months but in no case is the injection a long term cure.
-Some people have inflammatory reactions to the injection, due to hyaluronic acids complex role in the inflammatory process, and find that in the short term, they feel even worse off than before.
+Besides the inherent danger, a history of infection may preclude you from having certain procedures like ankle replacement.
+Other reasons patients think twice about the procedure are the expense, and the short-term nature of the effects.
+Results vary from person to person and typically last from two to six months, but in no case is the injection a long term cure to arthritis.
+Some people have inflammatory reactions to the injection, and find that in the short term, they feel even worse off than before.

 The cost of hyaluronic acid is significant.
 According to the 1999 issue of the Red Book, a pharmacological reference guide of pricing and product information, the average wholesale price for five vials of Hyalgan is $661.00, and a package of three prefilled syringes of Synvisc is $620.00.
 Today, the cost of Supartz is between $300 and $400.
 The United States Food and Drug Administration classifies viscosupplements as a device, not a drug.
-Medicare and private insurance typically reimburse the cost of devices and procedures that are medically necessary to treat your condition and are used according to the labeled uses approved by the FDA.
-However, the FDA has currently only approved injections for the knee, although they are being studied for use in joints of the shoulder, hip and ankle.
+Medicare and private insurance typically reimburse the cost of devices and procedures that are medically necessary to treat your condition, and are used according to the labeled uses approved by the FDA.
+However, the FDA has currently only approved injections for the knee, although they are being studied for use in joints of the shoulder, hip, and ankle.